hakonber/newrelic-plugin-agent/README.rst

 NewRelic Plugin Agent
 =====================

-An agent that polls supported backend systems and submits the results to the NewRelic platform.
-Currently supported backend systems are:
+| An agent that polls a number of backend systems and submits the results to the NewRelic platform.
+The backend systems supported by the original repo can be found `here <https://github.com/MeetMe/newrelic-plugin-agent>`_.

-- Alternative PHP Cache
-- Apache HTTP Server
-- CouchDB
-- Elasticsearch
-- HAProxy
-- Memcached
-- MongoDB
-- Nginx
-- pgBouncer
-- PHP FPM
-- PostgreSQL
-- RabbitMQ
-- Redis
-- Riak
-- uWSGI
+|
+| This fork was created to initially only allow collection of Apache HTTP server metrics with Python 3.x (not backwards compatible with Python 2.x).
+As such, other backend system plugins in this fork may not run entirely and this README file simplified until such time those plugins are supported.

 Base Requirements
 -----------------
-The agent requires Python 2.6 or 2.7 and ``pip`` for installation.
-Individual plugin backends may require additional libraries and are detailed below.
+The agent requires ``pip3`` for installation.
+This fork is tested and known to work on Python 3.5.
+It won't work on Python 2.x and mileage may vary on other Python 3.x.

 Configuration File Note
 -----------------------